 Here’s my bottom crust, with imperfectly-crimped edges.
 The recipe suggests using a fork for crimping, but I prefer the irregularity of thumb-crimping.

-Here it is, before and after baking.
-You can see all the little butter dots that wouldn't fit under the lattice.
 While the Pops and fireworks blared from the TV, we sat down to a lovely, summery July 4th dinner of lobster, corn on the cob, deviled eggs, and potato salad, then dished up two healthy pieces of pie with ice cream for Mike and frozen yogurt for me.
 (Don’t worry – the lobsters were pretty small; we’re not total pigs.)
 The result?
 A lovely sweet-and-sour flavor in a not-too-bad, flavorful, flaky crust.
 The tanginess of the rhubarb really does pair nicely with the sweet strawberry flavor.
 Wish I could say I’d come up with the idea of putting the two together (could it possibly have been a "Hey, you got your rhubarb in my strawberries!"
 "Yeah?
 Well you got your strawberries in my rhubarb!" kind of moment?), but if I can't claim credit for its invention, at least I may now confidently stand with those who can make a strawberry-rhubarb pie, which is something.

 And on day #2?
 I preferred it hot from the oven, but it was still pretty good cold.
 The crust was a bit soggier, but everything was still quite tasty.
 The only problem now is that I have sufficient strawberry and rhubarb left over to make a second pie.
 I guess this will give me a chance to improve my lattice-work.